fingerprintjs/cdn/contributing.md

     If it says "Deploying", then the function hasn't been uploaded to all the Edge locations.
 - Open the "Invalidations" tab, create an invalidation with the `/*` path.
     You can also invalidate individual URLs by changing the path.

+### Monitoring

+Unexpected errors may happen during lambda execution.
+The function throws all unexpected errors, and CloudFront records the errors.

+To see the error rate, go to [AWS / CloudFront / Monitoring](https://console.aws.amazon.com/cloudfront/v3/home#/monitoring), select the distribution, click "View distribution metrics", open the "Lambda@Edge errors" tab.

+There 2 types of errors:

+1. An unhandled exception during the lambda execution
+2. An invalid lambda response

+To see the error details, go to [AWS / CloudWatch / Log groups](https://console.aws.amazon.com/cloudwatch/home#logsV2:log-groups).
+Choose a region (the lambda writes the logs to the same region where it runs).
+See these log groups:

+- `/aws/lambda/(original lambda region).(lambda name)` for unexpected errors; it also includes all invocations
+- `/aws/cloudfront/LambdaEdge/(distribution id)` for invalid lambda responses